smcguire36/fulcrum-desktop/docs/guides/plugins.md

 # Plugins

 Plugins are extensions to the Fulcrum Desktop application.
-Each plugin performs a little piece of functionality to a specific task.
+Each plugin adds a little piece of functionality to accomplish a specific task.

 ## Available Plugins